gatmbarz123/gatmbarz123/README.md

 <h2>👨‍💻 About Me</h2>

 <p>
-  I'm a passionate <strong>DevOps Engineer</strong> with experience in building, automating, and scaling infrastructure for software development.
-I've worked with a variety of tools and technologies to deliver efficient and reliable solutions.
+  I am a beginner <strong>DevOps Engineer</strong> working with tools related to the Devops world.
+I worked with a variety of tools and technologies in order to provide effective and reliable solutions for projects.
 </p>

 <p>